mvolkmann/MyUnixEnv/notes/VueNotes.md

   but `npm run build` can be used instead.
   It creates a `dist` directory containing all the files needed to deploy the application.
+  These are in the subdirectories `css`, `img`, and `js`.
+  In the `js` directory,
+  "chunk" files contain compiled and minified dependency code and "app" files contain compiled and minified project-specific code.
+  Source maps are also generated for use in browser devtools debugging.

   There is also a "modern" mode that creates two JavaScript bundles, one targeted at modern browsers and one targeted an older browsers